-Details are almost as sparse about the LG display, though we do have an image and a name.
-The LG ThinQ WK9 will have an 8-inch touch display as well as a front-facing camera, and audio will be provided by Meridian Audio.
+Details are sparse about the LG display, though we do have an image and a name.
+The LG ThinQ WK9 will have an 8-inch touch display, as well as a front-facing camera, and audio will be provided by Meridian Audio.
 Naturally, it will boast built-in Assistant and Chromecast, which means you can not only tell Assistant what to do using the speaker, but see its response when necessary (with maps, recipe directions, and more).
-The TinQ WK9 will also allow you to watch YouTube videos, make Duo calls, and pair it with other Chromecast and Assistant-enabled speakers.
+The TinQ WK9 will also allow you to watch YouTube videos and make Duo calls, plus you can pair it with other Chromecast- and Assistant-enabled speakers.

-Pricing and availability information is not yet available, but we’ll update you as we know more.
+Pricing is not yet available, but we’ll update you as we know more.

-We start to get a bit more detail with the JBL Link View, which will feature an 8-inch touchscreen and a 5-megapixel camera when it makes its debut in the summer.
+We’re starting to get a bit more detail with the JBL Link View, which will feature an 8-inch touchscreen and a 5-megapixel camera when it makes its debut in the summer.
 It’ll also feature two front-firing 10W stereo speakers, as well as a rear-facing passive radiator that promises “rich, deep bass.”
 JBL has also noted that it’s using premium materials for the speaker to make for easier cleaning.
-Google Cast support will allow for multiroom audio, and the Link View has IPX4 splashproof protection, so you can take the display to the pool.
+Google Cast support will allow for multiroom audio, and the Link View has IPX4 splash-proof protection, so you can take the display to the pool.

-The oval face will set this smart display apart from others on the market, and like all other Assistant-enabled smart speakers, will be able to receive and respond to Assistant commands, as well as make video calls, watch videos, or visualize information like a map.
+The oval face will set this smart display apart from others on the market, and like all other Assistant-enabled smart speakers, it will be able to receive and respond to Assistant commands, as well as make video calls, display videos, or visualize information like a map.